ombothre/flask-api/README.md

 Install the required dependencies using:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

 ## Usage

 - **Run `api.py`** to start the Flask API.
 - Use **`client.py`** to input user data for prediction.

--
-python client.py
+`python client.py`

 ## Custom Model Creation

-Modify model.py to create and train your custom machine learning models using different datasets or algorithms.
+Modify model.py to create and train your custom machine-learning models using different datasets or algorithms.
 Adjust preprocessing steps, model training, and serialization as needed.

 ## Future Scope

 To host the API in a production environment, consider deploying it to a hosting service or a cloud platform.
 Ensure security measures, input validation, and scalability for real-world usage.

 ## Additional Notes

--Data File: The provided CSV file Social_Network_Ads.csv is used for demonstration purposes.
+- Data File: The provided CSV file Social_Network_Ads.csv is used for demonstration purposes.
 Replace it with your dataset for training custom models.
--Endpoint: The API endpoint for predictions is /predict.
+- Endpoint: The API endpoint for predictions is /predict.
 Modify client.py if the API is hosted elsewhere.
-Security: Sanitize user inputs and implement error handling for robustness.
+- Security: Sanitize user inputs and implement error handling for robustness.